ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/binary-tree-compare/lessons/001_problem_description.md

 > [!NOTE]
 > In this lesson, we'll explore the fascinating problem of determining whether two binary trees are identical.

+## 🌍 Why Compare Trees?

+Before diving into the technical details, let's understand why tree comparison is important in real-world applications:

+- **File Synchronization**: Services like Dropbox need to compare directory trees to determine which files need syncing
+- **Web Development**: Frameworks like React compare component trees to efficiently update only changed parts of a UI
+- **Game Development**: Game engines compare scene graphs to optimize rendering
+- **Version Control**: Git and other systems compare file hierarchies to track changes

+Understanding how to efficiently compare trees is a fundamental skill with wide-ranging applications!

 ## 🔍 The Problem

 Imagine you have two binary trees, and you need to determine if they are exactly the same.
 But what does "the same" mean for trees?